-INTERNAL AUDITING The district has an adequate internal auditing function.
+INTERNAL AUDITING: The district has an adequate internal auditing function.

-- 1. The District has established an internal audit function with its primary mission to (1) provide assurance that the internal control processes in the organization are adequately designed and functioning effectively, and (2) where appropriate, offer recommendations and counsel to management that improve their performance.
-(IIA, GFOA) - a.
+to (are offe e District has established an internal audit function with its primary mission 1) provide assurance that the internal control processes in the organization adequately designed and functioning effectively, and (2) where appropriate, er recommendations and counsel to management that improve their formance.
+(IIA , GFOA) a.
 The District has established an internal audit function with its primary mission to (1) provide assurance that the internal control processes in the organization are adequately designed and functioning effectively, and (2) where appropriate, offer recommendations and counsel to management that improve their performance.
-(IIA, GFOA) - b.
+(IIA, GFOA) b.
 The organizational structure of the District provides that employees performing the internal audit function report directly to the district school board or its designee to ensure broad audit coverage and adequate consideration of, and action on, the findings and recommendations of the internal auditors.
-(Section 11.45(3)(a)(1), Florida Statutes) - c.
+(Section $11.45(3)(a)(1)$, Florida Statutes) c.
 Employees performing the internal audit function have adequate education and technical training necessary to ensure due professional care is exercised in the performance of their audits.
-(AICPA, GFOA) - d.
+(AICPA , GFOA) d.
 Internal auditors are not limited in their access to records or on the scope of their activities.
-(AICPA) - e.
+(AICPA) e.
 Long-range audit plans have been developed in consultation with the Board and senior management that are based on a risk assessment of the organization.
-(AICPA) - f.
+(AICPA) f.
 Audit programs are used by the internal auditors for each activity reviewed to document the nature, timing, and extent of their audit work.
-(AICPA) - g.
+(AICPA) g.
 Internal auditors are functionally independent of the activities they are auditing.
-(AICPA) - h.
-The internal audit function has sufficient resources to provide needed audit coverage on a periodic basis. - i.
+(AICPA) h.
+The internal audit function has sufficient resources to provide needed audit coverage on a periodic basis. i.
 Reports are issued by the internal auditors that document the scope of their work, findings, and management's response.
-(IIA) - j.
-The internal audit plan includes monitoring of student FTE counts at the school level.
+(IIA)